 Cost justification is a substantiation of the need for an item of expenditure, with documentary or any other evidence.
 Business owners or managers may require the person incurring the cost to explain the reasons for doing so, and expect proof that expected returns would exceed the cost.
 All expenditure of substantial nature, not included in the annual budget require such cost justification.
 At times, even items mentioned in the budget may also require a justification to ensure optimal utilization of monetary resources.

-Download a free cost justification template from the Bright Hub media gallery.
+Download a free cost justification template here.
 This template is generic, and suitable for any type of expenditure.
 Customize it to suit your requirements.

 - slide 2 of 4

 - Why is the cost unavoidable?
 No business likes to spend money on anything unnecessary, for expenditure means lesser profits or revenues.
 The cost justification needs to substantiate why the cost is necessary, and not avoidable.
 Possible reasons include statutory compliance, indispensability for operations, importance to establish dominance over competitors, or anything else

 - Alternatives: When the cost incurred is to resolve problems or take advantage of some opportunities, there would invariably be many approaches.
 List out all such ways and explain the reasons for selecting an approach.
 One way to do so include performing a lifecycle cost analysis.